salasouza/ann/README.md

 # ANN

+#### Overview about Perceptron

-The objective this project is to study the Artificial Neural Network using that Perceptron.The figure below show that structure of perceptron.
-The input values `(x, i=1,..., d)` with its weights (w, i=1,...,d) are combinated for result induce filed values, that values are scaled by using activation function (sigma or degree function) to values 0 or 1.
+The objective this project is to study the Artificial Neural Network using that Perceptron.

+The figure below shows the structure of perceptron.
+The input values `(x, i=1,..., d)` with its weights `(w, i=1,...,d)` are combinated for result induce field values, that values are scaled by using activation function `(sigma or degree function)` to values 0 or 1.

+Though a feedforward process the calibration of new weights and bias can be realized and this result in the treinament of network for prediction or learning the solution of problem.
+This mean that network is ready for to identify values how AND, XOR or any problem that can be linear sepated.

 #### Structure of Perceptron